Networking Fundamentals

 The Linux Network Stack

-How Linux processes packets.
-The journey from NIC to application, sk_buff, and the kernel's networking architecture.
+voyagehow Linux processes packets from NIC interrupt to application, what sk_buff is, and how the kernel's network stack is architected

 Virtual Network Devices

-Software-defined networking primitives. veth pairs, tun/tap devices, and the building blocks of container and VM networking.
+voyagehow veth pairs and tun/tap devices work, and how these virtual network primitives form the building blocks of container and VM networking

 The Linux Bridge